Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

 }
 ```

-The first (and most important reason) why this doesn't work is because it triggers an infinite loop:
+The most important reason why this doesn't work is because it triggers an infinite loop:

 ```
 error: infinite recursion encountered